Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time

 Finally, it is possible to derive the equivalent of \eqref{siegmundintro} for the Langevin dynamics (\ref{LangevinIntroduction}) (see Appendix~\ref{ContinuousProof_duality} for the complete derivation).
 The duality relation reads in this case

 This relation connects the full probability density of $x(t)$ (in the presence of absorbing walls) at any finite time with the probability density of $y(t)$ (in the presence of hard walls).
 The relation~(\ref{mainRelation_averaged}) can be recovered from Eq.~(\ref{Siegmund}) by taking $y=b$.
-It is worth mentioning that Eq.~(\ref{Siegmund}) still holds when there are no walls. \\
+It is worth mentioning that Eq.~(\ref{Siegmund}) still holds when there are no walls.

+{\red The duality relation \eqref{mainRelation} is illustrated schematically in Fig.~\ref{figureIntro_duality}, where typical trajectories contributing to the probabilities $E_b(x,\bm{\theta},t)$ and $\tilde \Phi(x,t|\bm{\theta};b)$ are shown.
+It can be intuitively understood as a form of time reversal symmetry (hence the minus sign that appears in front of the force for the dual, while the additional term $\partial_x{\mathcal T}$ compensates for the flux of probability generated by the gradient of diffusion coefficient).
+The detailed balance conditions \eqref{detailed_balance_Introduction1}-\eqref{detailed_balance_Introduction2} for the driving process $\bm{\theta}(t)$ play a crucial role in this symmetry.
+This interpretation will become clearer with the derivation of the discrete time variant of this identity in Sec.~\ref{DiscreteProof}, which relies on a one-to-one mapping between the trajectories of the process and its dual.} \\

-{\bf Specialization to active particle models.} A particular class of models for which this duality relation can be interesting is active particles models.
-Here we explain how to recover the results of \cite{ExitProbaShort} from the more general results derived here.
+{\bf Specialization to active particle models.} A particular class of models for which this duality relation can be interesting is active particles models. {\red The application of Siegmund duality to such systems was introduced in our previous work \cite{ExitProbaShort}.} Here we explain how to recover the results of \cite{ExitProbaShort} from the more general results derived here.